A compassionate, dependable advocate for clients in challenging circumstances

 Frances joined ThompsonMcMullan after serving as a law clerk for the Henrico County Circuit Court where she prepared bench memoranda for judges’ civil and domestic dockets, drafted memoranda evaluating procedural and substantive law, and advised judges on rulings.
 She researched and analyzed issues arising in the course of litigation and hearings, and drafted opinion letters that discussed and supported the court’s decisions.
 Prior to her clerkship, Frances worked as a law clerk in the legal department of Carmax Inc., in the Office of General Counsel at the University of Richmond, and in the Fredericksburg Public Defender’s Office.

-Originally from Montgomery Village, Maryland, Frances now lives in Richmond with her husband and her very loud beagle.
+Originally from Montgomery Village, Maryland, Frances now lives in Richmond with her husband, daughter, and very loud beagle.
 A fan of all sports, she formerly held national and world titles in baton twirling and worked for Vanderbilt University football during college.
 She remains a huge Commodores fan.